 For the rest of the drive, you must steer manually.
 Autosteer is available again after you stop and shift the vehicle into Park.

 Take Over Immediately

-In situations where Autosteer is unable to steer Model S, Autosteer sounds a warning chime and displays the following message on the instrument panel:
+In situations where Autosteer is unable to steer Model 3.
+Autosteer sounds a warning chime and displays the following message on the touchscreen: